mekdie/aspnet-react-bookstore/README.md

 • The application should list all books in the bookstore. (front end done)
 • The application should allow customer to search books in the bookstore. (front end done)
 • The application should allow customer to reserve a book in the store.
-It will generate a booking number once the book reservation has been made.
+It will generate a booking number once the book reservation has been made. (front end done)
-• The application should not allow to reserve a book that has been reserved by other customer. (login?)
+• The application should not allow to reserve a book that has been reserved by other customer. (login? kinda of done)